-is a political reporter for The Texas Tribune where she helps with our national campaign coverage, writes stories about the intersection of race and politics in Texas and covers the hottest political news bubbling out of local communities.
+is a political reporter for The Texas Tribune, where she helps with national campaign coverage, writes stories about the intersection of race and politics in Texas, and covers the hottest political news bubbling out of local communities.
 She is also one of the primary authors of The Blast, the Tribune’s subscription-only daily newsletter for political insiders.
-Alex was previously the Tribune’s community reporter, but began her stint with the organization as a fellow in 2016.
+Alex was previously the Tribune’s community reporter, but she began her stint with the organization as a fellow in 2016.
 She graduated in 2017 from the University of Texas at Austin’s School of Journalism.
-She originally is from Massachusetts and is the best ping pong player at the Tribune.
+She originally is from Massachusetts and is the best pingpong player at the Tribune.

 Abbott’s approach has helped keep the peace across levels of government handling the response in Texas but has also raised questions about whether he’s being aggressive enough in responding to a virus that threatens thousands of lives.
 Full Story

 Local, state and national leaders are recommending people take a range of actions to protect themselves from the new coronavirus.
 But for those without homes, many of those measures are next to impossible.
 Full Story

 “Bloomberg was promising a long-term commitment to Texas regardless of who won the primary,” said one state representative.
 “It’s disappointing that with his defeat in the primary, the campaign has decided to reverse course."
 Full Story